 How to Identify Brand Attitude

-Customer brand attitude is a state of mind that enables a consumer to view a brand through a filter.
+Customer brand attitude is a state of mind that enables a customer to view a brand through a filter.
 Consumers develop viewpoints about brands along with a spectrum or continuum, but nothing is lost by thinking of this spectrum as a type of Likert scale.
 The five or seven points of a Likert scale are markers of customer brand attitude at a particular point in time.
 Customer brand attitude is expressed as a lasting opinion or conception of product differentiation, whether good or bad.

 A customer satisfaction survey often uses a 5-point rating scale, a practice that is similar to a Likert scale.
 The number five generally represents a very satisfied customer, while the number one represents a very dissatisfied customer.
 This convention is primarily due to the tendency of people to consider larger numbers as suggesting a better rating.
 This line of thinking is associated with the practice of using percentages with 100% considered to be the best possible score.